Gears of Cycle, Shifting Gears in Cycle, Gears in a Cycle, Uses of Gear in Bicycle - Firefox

 Completely stopping the pedaling will not allow you to shift gears at all.
 Reducing the tension and pedaling with a small force is ideal.

 The most popular group set among bike manufacturers today are the Shimano gear shifters.
 Shimano makes use of STI levers which stands for Shimano Total Integration, wherein, the left shifter controls the front derailleur and the right shifter controls the rear derailleur.

 What is cross-chaining and why to avoid it?

 Cross-chaining is when you are in your big chainring and the biggest cog, or on your small chainring and your smallest cog.
 The problem with this is that it stretches your chain diagonally to its limits, and seriously risks damaging your drivetrain.
 This is not an immediate problem, but will wear out both your rings and gears over time leading to costly repairs in the future.

 Some important tips to remember when using a geared cycle:

-Get comfortable and understand how each combination of cogs and chainrings work.
+Practice makes perfect:-Get comfortable and understand how each combination of cogs and chainrings work.
 Spend some time getting used to changing different gears on different terrains.
-With practice, gear changing will come almost instinctively - so don’t stress and just practice until you’ve got it at your fingertips.
+With practice, gear changing will come almost instinctively - so don't stress and just practice until you have got it at your fingertips.